Readability Formulas

 Tip #6:

 Short sentences alone are not enough; clarity is more important.
 Long sentences can be clear if the writer structures them appropriately and uses concrete, specific words.
-A clear, long sentence is often preferred to a short but vague one.
+A clear, long sentence is preferred to a short but vague one.
 The key is to use every word and phrase with purpose.

 Tip #7: